top of page

 It's perfect after all

-Seventy-eight years under the Stewarts' dedicated care and over 65 years under various other land stewards
+Seventy-eight years under the Stewarts' dedicated care and over 65 years under various other land stewards since --

-Mendera and spirited Mexican-American>
+Mendera and spirited Mexican-American >

-crew's new bridge near A-frame
+crew's new footbridge below A-frame

 bottom of page